akaJLM/tild/README.md

 All is in pourcent (already as possible)

-remark: currently, some css hack was lost when I lost my files and it's already necessary to made some search on css hack and (re)fix it (the .box-* in use with in-* and out-*) and fix the group-h.
-The first time, the float tech worked fine (also with the class sep) but now it's necessary to re-build and re-test some thing
+remark: currently, some css hack was lost when I lost all my files and it's already necessary to made some search on some css hack and (re)fix it (the .box-* in use with in-* and out-*) and also fix the group-h.
+The first time on my latest files, the float technic worked fine (also with the class sep in group-h) but now it's necessary to re-build and re-test some things.

 <pre>
             .in-* (implied "inset" = padding)